 Our speakers and presenters are acknowledged nationally and internationally as leaders in their fields.

-The ALL faculty is a close team who complements and builds upon each other’s work across the programs to ensure a holistic participant experience.
+The Executive Challenge Academy (ECA) faculty is a close team who complements and builds upon each other’s work across the programs to ensure a holistic participant experience.
 Special presenters and speakers are invited in response to emerging issues or transformational change agendas.

 Amanda Sinclair is an author, researcher, teacher and consultant in the areas of leadership, change, gender and diversity.
 Currently a Professorial Fellow, Amanda held the Foundation Chair of Management (Diversity and Change) at Melbourne Business School, The University of Melbourne from 1995 - 2012.